 Preparing for surgery can feel overwhelming or scary if you don’t know what to expect.
 You may have some unanswered questions and worries that make you feel this way.
 Knowing what to expect will help you feel less nervous and more in control.
 Be sure to get specific questions answered by your health care provider(s).

 What is the difference between day surgery and inpatient surgery?

 Day surgery is when someone comes to the hospital (usually in the morning) for a minor surgical procedure, and leaves the same day.
-Inpatient surgery is when someone stays in the hospital overnight after his/her surgery.
+Inpatient surgery is when someone stays in the hospital overnight after their surgery.
 Sometimes people who are staying overnight will be admitted to the hospital the day before their surgery.
 In most cases people who are staying overnight will be admitted the morning of their surgery.

 What should I do before my surgery?

 This will depend on the type of surgical procedure you’ll be having, but your doctor/nurse will usually ask that you not have anything to eat or drink after midnight the night before your procedure.
 This means that you can’t have anything to eat or drink by mouth—no food or liquids of any kind; not even mints, candy, or chewing gum.
 Having an empty stomach before surgery decreases the risks of anesthesia, so it’s very important to follow this rule.
 You can brush your teeth in the morning, but DO NOT swallow water after rinsing your mouth.
 If you forget and eat or drink before your surgery, be sure to let the nurse or doctor know right away.
 Most likely, your surgery will need to be rescheduled.